 Getting Rid of Mice and Rats

 As far as pests go, few are as obnoxious as mice and rats.
 They keep you up all night with their incessant scurrying, get into your food, and chew through clothing, wood, and wiring.
-They also carry disease, so they pose a health hazard to your family.
+They also carry diseases, so pose a health hazard to your family.

 A single mouse can have anywhere from five to ten litters of three to fourteen mice per year.
 They multiply at an insane speed, so you have to be aggressive to get them out of your house.
 Here are some methods homeowners use to prevent and remove mice and rats: